Markovian bridges: Weak continuity and pathwise constructions: Self-similarity and pathwise construction of Markovian bridge laws

-We need four additional elements to verify the desired pathwise construction:\begin{enumerate} \item The law of $\zeta$ under $\p_a^{h_\alpha}$.
-This is obtained from the fact that\begin{esn} \imf{\p_a^{h_\alpha}}{\zeta>t} =\frac{1}{\imf{h_\alpha}{a}}\imf{\se_a^{\alpha}}{\imf{h_\alpha}{X_t}} =\frac{1}{\imf{h_\alpha}{a}}\int \imf{f^\alpha_t}{x}\imf{h_\alpha}{x}\, dx =\frac{1}{\imf{h_\alpha}{a}}\int_t^\infty \imf{f^\alpha_s}{b-a}\, ds \end{esn}where the last equality follows by the definition of $h_\alpha$ and the Chapman-Kolmogorov equations.
-The density of $\zeta$ under $\p_a^{h_\alpha}$ is then equal to\begin{esn} t\mapsto \frac{\imf{f_t}{b-a}}{\imf{h_\alpha}{a}}. \end{esn} \item The computation of the law of the conditioned stable subordinator given its death time $\zeta$ when it starts at zero.
-Using the preceding expression of the density of $\zeta$ and writing down the finite-dimensional distributions, we see that given $\zeta=t$ the stable subordinator started at $0$ and conditioned to die at $b$ has law $\p_{0,b}^{\alpha,t}$. \item The computation of the law of $Y$ given its death time, equal to $L\paren{b/g}^\alpha$.
-This is accomplished by use of the backward strong Markov property: the law of $X_{[0,L)}$ given $g=X_{L-}$ and $\F^{L}$ under $\p_0^\alpha$ is $\p^{\alpha,L}_{0,g}$.
-Note that $Y$ is obtained from $X$ (on $[0,L-)$) by applying the scaling operator $S^{\alpha}_{\paren{b/g}^\alpha}$.
-By self-similarity, the law of $Y_{[0,L\paren{b/g}^\alpha)}$ given $g$ and $\F^L$ is $\p^{\alpha,L\paren{b/g}^\alpha}_{0,b}$, which only depends on $L\paren{b/g}^\alpha$.
-It follows that the law of $Y_{[0,L\paren{g/b}^\alpha)}$ given that its death time is $t$ is $\p_{0,b}^{0,t}$. \item The density of $\paren{L,g}$.
+\item[2.]
+The computation of the law of the conditioned stable subordinator given its death time $\zeta$ when it starts at zero.
+Using the preceding expression of the density of $\zeta$ and writing down the finite-dimensional distributions, we see that given $\zeta=t$ the stable subordinator started at $0$ and conditioned to die at $b$ has law $\mathbb{P}_{0,b}^{\alpha,t}$. \item[3.]
+The computation of the law of $Y$ given its death time, equal to $L( b/g)^\alpha$.
+This is accomplished by use of the backward strong Markov property: the law of $X_{[0,L)}$ given $g=X_{L-}$ and $\mathscr{F}^{L}$ under $\mathbb {P}_0^\alpha$ is $\mathbb{P}^{\alpha,L}_{0,g}$.
+Note that $Y$ is obtained from $X$ (on $[0,L-)$) by applying the scaling operator $S^{\alpha}_{( b/g)^\alpha}$.
+By self-similarity, the law of $Y_{[0,L( b/g)^\alpha)}$ given $g$ and $\mathscr{F}^L$ is $\mathbb{P}^{\alpha,L( b/g)^\alpha}_{0,b}$, which only depends on $L( b/g)^\alpha$.
+It follows that the law of $Y_{[0,L( g/b)^\alpha)}$ given that its death time is $t$ is $\mathbb{P}_{0,b}^{0,t}$. \item[4.]
+The density of $( L,g)$.
 This will be performed using the Poisson process description of the stable subordinator and will be postponed.
-We prove that the law of $L$ given $g=x$ (where $x<b$) is the law of the death time of the stable subordinator started at zero and conditioned to die at $x$ (which does not depend on $b$); then $L\paren{b/g}^\alpha$ has the law of the death time of the stable subordinator started at zero and conditioned to die at $b$. \end{enumerate} Summarizing, the law of the absorption time of $Y$ is equal to the law of the absorption time of the stable subordinator conditioned to die at $b$ started at zero, and, conditionally on the absorption times, $Y$ and the conditioned subordinator are bridges of the stable subordinator which start at $0$, end at $b$, and whose length is the corresponding absorption time.
+We prove that the law of $L$ given $g=x$ (where $x<b$) is the law of the death time of the stable subordinator started at zero and conditioned to die at $x$ (which does not depend on~$b$); then $L( b/g)^\alpha$ has the law of the death time of the stable subordinator started at zero and conditioned to die at $b$. \end{longlist} Summarizing, the law of the absorption time of $Y$ is equal to the law of the absorption time of the stable subordinator conditioned to die at $b$ started at zero, and, conditionally on the absorption times, $Y$ and the conditioned subordinator are bridges of the stable subordinator which start at $0$, end at $b$, and whose length is the corresponding absorption time.
 We conclude that $Y$ is a stable subordinator, of index $\alpha$, conditioned to die at $b$ and started at zero.